maseyka/greenhouse-new/README.md

 		$ mvn t7:run

-2. Access the deployed webapp at
+2. Access the deployed webapp at asd

 		http://localhost:8080/greenhouse

 ## IDE Support

 If you would like to build and run from a Maven/Java Dynamic Web-project-capable IDE, such as Eclipse/SpringSource Tool Suite, you may simply import "as a Maven Project" into your IDE and deploy the project to your IDE's embedded servlet container.
+1